 Pulaski is a very small village located in the state of New York.
-With a population of 2,310 people and two constituent neighborhoods, Pulaski is the 528th largest community in New York.
-Pulaski has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 2,225 people and two constituent neighborhoods, Pulaski is the 528th largest community in New York.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Pulaski is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Pulaski isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pulaski are a mix of both white- and blue-collar jobs.
 Overall, Pulaski is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Pulaski who work in office and administrative support (11.89%), teaching (10.14%), and management occupations (7.63%).
+There are especially a lot of people living in Pulaski who work in management occupations (14.63%), sales jobs (10.17%), and healthcare (9.14%).

-The per capita income in Pulaski in 2010 was $23,143, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $92,572 for a family of four.
+The per capita income in Pulaski in 2018 was $29,558, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $118,232 for a family of four.
 However, Pulaski contains both very wealthy and poor people as well.

 The people who call Pulaski home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pulaski residents report their race to be White, followed by Asian.
-Important ancestries of people in Pulaski include Irish, English, French , and Italian.
+Important ancestries of people in Pulaski include German, Irish, English, Italian, and French.

 The most common language spoken in Pulaski is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Polish.